quantum-kittens/quantum-kittens.github.io/_posts/fr/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 ___Schrödinger argued that this is a 'ridiculous case' and that one can't really believe that before one opens the box the cat is in a superposition of dead and alive.
 He was right, of course.
 This scenario can't be considered *truly* quantum.
 The cat isn't a quantum particle, for one.
 So while the cat isn't actually in a superposition of dead and alive, the thought experiment at the very least demonstrates a probabilistic system.___

-Schrödinger a soutenu que c'était un « cas ridicule » et qu'on ne peut vraiment croire qu'avant d'ouvrir la boîte, le chat est dans une superposition de mort et vivant.
+Schrödinger a soutenu que c'était un "cas ridicule" et qu'on ne peut vraiment croire qu'avant d'ouvrir la boîte, le chat est dans une superposition de mort et vivant.
 Il avait raison, bien sûr.
 Ce scénario ne peut pas être considéré comme *vraiment* quantique.
 Le chat n'est pas une particule quantique, pour commencer.
 Donc, bien que le chat ne soit pas réellement dans une superposition de mort et vivant, l'expérience de pensée démontre au moins un système probabiliste.

 ___This thought experiment has fast become one of the most recognized iconographies of quantum phenomenon in popular culture, and naturally had to make an appearance in Whiskerton.
 With glitter, of course, because there's no reason to get morbid in such a quaint little town.
 Note that Schrödinger didn't actually poison cats--he merely thought about it!___